thnikk/GP2040/README.md

+# Fightboard v3 Fork

+Development is in a bit of an odd spot for this firmware at the moment.
+The upstream repo is abandoned, and development is continuing on the [GP2040-CE](https://github.com/OpenStickFoundation/GP2040-CE) repo.
+Things are currently a bit too active there with some of the core code changing, so I'll continue to work on my fork for the time being.
+The current changes are:

+- [x] Splash screen (#58)
+- [x] On-screen input history (#48)
+- [x] Idle timeout
+- [x] Display reacts properly if using analog stick modes for directional buttons

+Things that need to be fixed or added are:

+- [ ] On-screen configuration menu
+- [ ] Fix analog stick modes not updating LEDs
+- [ ] Button remapping

+I don't think it's worth investing any time into adding any more configuration options to the web configurator.
+It's only compatible with Windows and requires the Fightboard to be booted into a special mode, so it should effectively be completely replaced by the on-screen menu.
+There has been some work done on it in the menu branch, but the code is messy and requires cleanup.

 # GP2040 Firmware

 GP2040 is a gamepad firmware for the Raspberry Pi Pico and other boards based on the RP2040 microcontroller, and provides high performance with a rich feature set across multiple platforms.
 GP2040 is compatible with PC, MiSTer, Android, Raspberry Pi, Nintendo Switch, PS3 and PS4 (legacy controller support).